RetroDECK/ES-DE/ROADMAP.md

 * Scraping of game manuals and maps plus a viewer for these (with PDF and raster image support)
 * Support for additional scraper services
 * Checksum support for the scraper for exact searches and for determining when to overwrite files
+* _Selection between light and dark color schemes for the menu system_
 * RetroAchievements.org integration

 #### v2.2